William Jowitt, 1st Earl Jowitt: Later political life

 A senior figure in the party, and a member of the Shadow Cabinet, Jowitt was careful to keep the Labour peers out of the conflict between the Bevanites and Gaitskellites in the early 1950s.
 The opposition to the Conservative government in the Lords was meagre but sometimes successfully rallied support from government backbenchers.

 In 1955, for instance, Jowitt led a successful rebellion in the Lords over a government bill to criminalise the medical use of marijuana.
 Jowitt was a prominent spokesperson against human rights abuses during the suppression of the Mau Mau Uprising in Kenya, teaming up with the Archbishop of Canterbury to launch a review of the circumstances surrounding the resignation of Colonel Arthur Young as Commissioner of Police in the colony.
 He stood down as leader in November 1955, at the age of 70.

 Family

 Jowitt married Lesley McIntyre, a daughter of James Patrick McIntyre, in 1913.
+In 1922, following Jowitt's election as an MP, they set up home in Upper Brook Street, Mayfair.
+They commissioned decorative mosaics from Boris Anrep, titled Various Moments in the Life of a Lady of Fashion with Lady Jowitt shown telephoning in bed, in her bath, and at a nightclub.

+The couple had one daughter, Penelope (1923-2007), who married George Wynn-Williams.

-He died at Bury St Edmunds, Suffolk, in August 1957, aged 72.
+Jowitt died at Bury St Edmunds, Suffolk, in August 1957, aged 72.
 His peerages did not survive his death, as he had no male heirs.